 You will need to register for the CHEM 010/010.HN course and a lab section that fits into your schedule.
 When adding these on mySwarthmore they must be added together.
 Chem 010 and 010.HN share the CHEM 010 labs.

 Registration for labs will be "first come, first serve" so it is strongly advised to register early.
 Web-registration lab section assignments are tentative and are not finalized until late afternoon on August 29th.
 Students who will need to resolve conflicts with their lab assignment should come to the Chemistry/Biochemistry table at the registration meeting at 11 am, Saturday, August 30th.
 Laboratory sections will begin on Monday, Sept 1st.

-For Physics 003 web-register for a lecture and your first choice oflab section on mySwarthmore, then when you are done pre-registering, complete the REQUIRED supplemental lab preference form and return it to the Registrar's office by 2:00 PM on Friday.
+For Physics 003 web-register for a lecture and your first choice oflab section on mySwarthmore, then when you are done pre-registering, complete the REQUIRED supplemental lab preference form listed above and return it to the Registrar's office by 2:00 PM on Friday.
 You will be assigned a lab section according to your expressed preferences, and that assignment will be posted outside the Physics and Astronomy Department office (Science Center 143) by 9:00 AM on Saturday.

-Register online for your first choice of PHYS 003 lab, and complete the supplemental form [pdf].
+Register online for your first choice of PHYS 003 lab, and complete the supplemental form listed above.

 Note that not everyone will get their first choice.
 If you still have a conflict after lotteries, come to the Physics and Astronomy table at Upper Tarble on Saturday morning at 11:00 am to resolve it.